spnaveia92/spnaveia92/README.md

 - 💞️ I’m looking to collaborate on in my academic training
 - 📫 How to reach me if email thiagohenrique.20080908@gmail.com
 - 😄 Pronouns: he and his
-- ⚡ Fun fact: i'm from the Independente (organized torcedor of São Paulo)
+- ⚡ Fun fact: i'm from the Independente (organized torcida of São Paulo)

 <!---
 spnaveia92/spnaveia92 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.